zvasic/AutomationExercise/README.md

 ![homepage](screenshots/automationexercise_homepage.jpg)

 ## 📌 About this project
-The project was created to practice test automation skills using the Selenium (Java) framework, utilizing skills learned in a course on the ITBootcamp.
+The project was created to practice test automation skills using the Selenium (Java) framework, utilizing skills learned in a course on the IT Bootcamp.
 The website under test is a website specifically designed for automated testing.
 The project contains a total of 19 automated tests, created based on test cases defined by the site's developers.

 - UI test automation
 - Functional testing